Sheldon93/Sheldon93.github.io/_posts/2018-12-18-Hello-World.md

 As of this writing (December 18, 2018), I am just now creating this page.
 I am looking for work in the IT industry, ready to move on from working in the restaurant industry while still continually going to school.
 I am skilled in programming, Linux, Mac OS, Windows, IT fundamentals and troubleshooting along with many other things.
 I have an Associate's in Computer Science and am currently studying for Cisco certificates in CCENT and CCNA Routing and Switching.
 After that, I plan to finish my Bachelor's degree in CyberSecurity.
 Please contact me for questions or recruitment for employment.

 As I continue to update this page, I will update my credentials as well.
-I am looking for work in the IT industry.

 My LinkedIn profile is at www.linkedin.com/in/sheldon-mcclish